BTBurke/twilio-voice/README.md

-export FORWARDING_NUMBER="number you want the calls to forward to" export NOTIFICATION_EMAIL="your email" export VOICEMAIL_SCRIPT="what you want the voicemail prompt to say" export VOICEMAIL_FILE="relative path to a file you want to play for the VM prompt"
+export FORWARDING_NUMBER="number you want the calls to forward to" export NOTIFICATION_EMAIL="your email" export VOICEMAIL_SCRIPT="what you want the voicemail prompt to say" export VOICEMAIL_FILE="relative path to WAV or MP3 file to play as voicemail prompt"
 ```

 Now run